© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Standing cross at the junction of Holywell Lane with High Street, Maltby Lane and Ashton Lane is a scheduled monument protected by Historic England under reference 1011852.
 View the official record →

-Standing cross at the junction of Holywell Lane with High Street, Maltby Lane and Ashton Lane is a medieval stone cross located in Yorkshire, England.
+The standing cross at the junction of Holywell Lane with High Street, Maltby Lane and Ashton Lane in Yorkshire is a medieval wayside cross of uncertain date, though crosses of this type were commonly erected during the later medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011852.

 Standing cross at the junction of Holywell Lane with High Street, Maltby Lane and Ashton Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011852.